dask/dask/docs/source/array-creation.rst

    stack
    concatenate

-Sometimes Numpy-style data resides in formats that do not support numpy-style slicing.
+Sometimes NumPy-style data resides in formats that do not support NumPy-style slicing.
 We can still construct Dask arrays around this data if we have a Python function that can generate pieces of the full array if we use :doc:`dask.delayed <delayed>`.
-Dask delayed lets us delay a single function call that would create a numpy array.
+Dask delayed lets us delay a single function call that would create a NumPy array.
 We can then wrap this delayed object with ``da.from_delayed``, providing a dtype and shape to produce a single-chunked Dask array.
-We can then use ``stack`` or ``concatenate`` from before to construct a larger lazy array.
+Furthermore, we can use ``stack`` or ``concatenate`` from before to construct a larger lazy array.

 As an example, consider loading a stack of images using ``skimage.io.imread``: